Shoshone Ice Caves: A Unique Family Activity in Southern Idaho

 JW Marriott

-We’re not hotel reviewers, but we very much enjoyed our stay here.
+My wife and I very much enjoyed our stay here.
 They take great care of the property as everywhere you look you’ll find an abundance of lush greenery and flora.
 The lobby is huge and instead of just a pool, they have an entire water park out back that’s included in the price of your room.

 The rooms were clean and well organized while the bedding was incredibly comfortable.
 The shower was walk-in style and the view from our balcony was amazing.
 The customer service from the staff was impeccable in every way possible.
 It’s truly a great property.

 The only downside was how far away it was from literally everything in the city.
-Thankfully, the majority of the event took place on property and transportation was provided to us for activities off property, so it wasn’t a huge issue.
+Thankfully, the majority of the event we attended took place on property and transportation was provided to us for activities off property, so it wasn’t a huge issue.
 For clarity, it is a 30-minute drive from this hotel to the Riverwalk (one-way).
 Just something to keep in mind if you’re thinking of booking here.

 Our Airbnb